 If you meet the academic requirements, you should consult with the History Internship Director well before the start of the semester that you would like to enroll in History 399.

-The Director can contact agencies for you or you may seek out positions on your own, but to receive academic credit the Internship Director must approve the site/position.
+You will seek out a position in consultation with the Internship Director and to receive academic credit, the Internship Director must approve the site/position.
 To receive approval, the nature of the site and your duties must be essentially historical.

 Internships are usually unpaid positions, though some may be salaried or provide a modest stipend.
 Interns must have reliable transportation to the work site, and they may also have to arrange for parking and medical insurance.

 There are no special fees or charges (beyond standard tuition fees) associated with completing an internship for history credit.